Integrated Core Experience

 ICE sponsorship requires a two-year commitment, along with a $25,000 annual contribution to the McIntire School of Commerce.
 In addition to the many benefits of ICE sponsorship, sponsors also receive benefits and recognition in the McIntire Corporate Partners Program.

-If you're interested in learning more about the range of corporate partnership opportunities available at McIntire, please reach out.
+If you're interested in learning more about the range of opportunities to consult with students at McIntire, please reach out.

 Contact Us